macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 29: July 1, 2018

+**Today's Progress**: #R2D29 66% completed of JS course at #Udemy.
+Practicing JS with kata "Sum The Strings", "isReallyNaN", "Find the Integral", & "A Strange Trip to the Market" #100DaysOfCode

+**Thoughts:** Rank 11,200 @ Codewars

 ## Day 28: June 30, 2018

 **Today's Progress**: #R2D28 Level Up at #Codewars.
 On my way to become a JS ninja :-) Daily JS practice with kata "Is it a number?", "Safen User Input Part I - htmlspecialchars", "Function 1 - hello world", & "No Loops 2 - You only need one" #100DaysOfCode